Eyebrow tinting has taken the world by storm, and how!

 - Avoid plucking/tweezing/threading your eyebrows for a week before tinting your brows as these processes tend to leave the skin irritated and inflamed.

 - In order to choose the right color for your skin tone, we’d suggest matching the color of your darkest hair strands or going one or two shades darker than your natural color.
-Which means, if you’re a blonde, go for light brown, dirty blonde/brunette-dark brown, and so on.
+This means, if you’re a blonde, go for light brown, dirty blonde/brunette-dark brown, and so on.

 Contrasting brows are right on trend these days, so if you’re feeling adventurous, you could go for a right out contrast too.
 Black brows on blonde hair, that sort.